 But, as the group spends more time together, they realize being inside could be more dangerous than leaving.

-If you’ve been watching The Last of Us on HBO lately, then you might find similar vibes in this novel – it’s less about the infected and more about the character development.
+If you’ve watched The Last of Us on HBO then you might find similar vibes in this novel – it’s less about the infected and more about the character development.

 4. Cell – Stephen King

 I will be honest, Cell is not my favorite Stephen King novel, and any fans of his works will probably want to debate their favs in the comments.
 After all, Stephen King is the master of horror books!

 In this book, the action begins within the first 7 pages and doesn’t stop until the end.
 Each page is as gripping and as action-packed as the last.
 It adds a new definition to the word “page-turner.”

 It all begins on a beautiful Autumn day in Boston, and everything appears normal.
 Clay didn’t think anything was out of the ordinary.

 Until regular people fell victim to an outbreak that came out of nowhere that unleashed an animalistic instinct and hunger for humans.

 And how it starts is even more bizarre.
 Every time someone answers their cell phone, they turn into crazed maniacs.

 What I found most thrilling about Cell was how quickly things escalated.
 And if you think about how people are glued to their phones in today’s society…the idea of this happening is chilling.

 This is just the beginning of the apocalypse zombie book.
 Like most King books, readers can expect thrills and chills from the start to the end.